martmaiste/rockstor/nextcloud/README.md

 Create shares for nextcloud: nextcloud-config, nextcloud-db, nextcloud-apps, nextcloud-data also a share for rock-ons.

+On the Rockstor GUI go to Rock-Ons menu and activate the Rock-Ons service.
+Select the rock-ons share where the docker images will be kept.

 Log in to your Rockstor server shell and create the directory for custom Rock-Ons.

 Then download the Nextcloud definition: